godotengine/godot-vscode-plugin/README.md

 - Open workspace with Godot editor
 - Run the workspace as a Godot project
 - List Godot's native classes

+## Debugger

+To configure the debugger:

+1. Open the command palette:
+2. `>Debug: Open launch.json`
+3. Select the Debug Godot configuration.
+4. Change any relevant settings.
+5. Press F5 to launch.

 ## Settings